nvardya/Build-REST-API-and-Dockerize/README.md

 # Build a Microservice Based Web App and Deploy with Docker

 This project is a web application built with a microservice architecture.
 Docker Containers and Docker Compose support the deployment of these microservices.
-This document will outline the steps needed to build and deploy this web application.
+This document utlines the steps needed to build and deploy this web application.

 # 1. Overview
 3 total microservices were created to support the web application.
 A Docker Container was created for each of them.
 Docker Compose orchestrates the deploymenmt of all 3 containers: